 In the last 24 years, the number of hours people spend outside has dropped dramatically.
-Back in 1987, the average American spent 25% more time outdoors.
-Today, he spends 90% of his time indoors, 5% in his car and only 5% outside.
+Back in 1987, the average American spent 25 percent more time outdoors.
+Today, he spends 90 percent of his time indoors, 5 percent in his car and only 5 percent outside.
 “After 50 years of increasing popularity, to the point that going to a national park was the iconic American family vacation, sometime in the late 1980s everything shifted regarding nature recreation,” says conservation ecologist Dr. Patricia Zaradic of the Red Rock Institute, a privately run scientific research center.
 “The Internet was born, video games and movies became more accessible, and all forms of electronic entertainment became increasingly popular.”

 Yet research continues to show that being outside and, importantly, simply being around greenery in the form of plants and trees even when we’re inside, makes us feel good.
 It might seem obvious why relaxing under a big chestnut tree in your backyard would make you feel good; it’s less clear how plants in an office environment or a school also make a dramatic difference — improving productivity, ability to concentrate, increasing recovery rates and reducing stress.
 But studies show that plants do just that.

 Space is at such a premium that often items such as plants are removed from office buildings and yet research indicates that working in an environment containing plants actually improves work performance.
 Researchers from Washington State University have undertaken many studies looking at the relationship between nature and well-being.
 For one such study, they set out to find out whether plants have an effect on people’s ability to concentrate in the workplace.